-- Revisions, deletions, and additions to corridors must meet the requirements specified in section 368 of the EPAct and must consider the siting principles.
+- Revisions, deletions, and additions to corridors must meet the requirements specified in Section 368 of the EPAct and must consider the siting principles.

-The BLM's and FS's training materials will be updated to incorporate the principles in the Settlement.
+The BLM's and USFS's training materials will be updated to incorporate the principles in the Settlement.
 The agencies will review existing training materials and incorporate an increased emphasis on environmental considerations when siting and permitting pipelines and transmission line.

 4. Corridor study

 The 368 corridors will be studied to assess whether the PEIS corridors are achieving their purposes to promote efficient and environmentally sensitive corridor-siting decisions, and reducing the proliferation of dispersed ROWs crossing the landscape of federal lands.